YLlsh/Image-Steganoghraphy-web-app/README.md

 # 🖼️ Image Steganography

-Image Steganography is the practice of hiding secret data (text, files, etc.) within an image without visibly altering it.
+Image Steganography is the practice of hiding secret data (text) within an image without visibly altering it.
 This project provides a simple interface to encode and decode hidden messages inside images using basic steganographic techniques.

 ## 🔐 Features

 - Encode text data into an image
 - Decode hidden messages from an image
 - Support for lossless image formats (e.g., PNG)
-- Simple and user-friendly interface (CLI/GUI)
+- Simple and user-friendly interface
 - Lightweight and efficient implementation

-## 🚀 Getting Started

 ### Prerequisites